MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-bus-cache.md

 >Applies to: Windows Server 2022

 The storage bus cache for standalone servers can significantly improve read and write performance, while maintaining storage efficiency and keeping the operational costs low.
-Similar to its implementation for Storage Spaces Direct, this feature binds together faster media (for example, SSD) with slower media (for example, HDD) to create tiers, and reserves a portion (not the whole!) of the faster media tier for caching.
+Similar to its implementation for Storage Spaces Direct, this feature binds together faster media (for example, SSD) with slower media (for example, HDD) to create tiers.
+A portion (not the whole!)of the faster media tier is reserved for the cache.

 |Resiliency  |Cache type  |
 |---------|---------|
 |None (simple space)     | Read and write         |
 |Mirror accelerated parity     |Read       |

 If your system does not require resiliency or has external backups, the storage bus cache will support both read and write caching.
-If your system requires resiliency, the storage bus cache will only serve as a read cache and it is recommended to pick ReFS [Mirror-accelerated parity](../refs/mirror-accelerated-parity.md) as the volume resiliency.
-This combination allows for greater storage efficiency and improves random read performance as data is kept on the faster mirror tier as opposed to the slower parity tier.
+For resilient systems, the storage bus cache will only serve as a read cache and it is recommended to pick ReFS [Mirror-accelerated parity](../refs/mirror-accelerated-parity.md) as the volume resiliency.
+This combination improves random read performance as data is kept on the faster mirror tier as opposed to the slower parity tier.

 :::image type="content" source="media/storage-bus-cache/ReadPathMAPSBC.png" alt-text="Read path with storage bus cache enabled and a mirror accelerated parity volume":::